EcoMesh/argus/README.md

 ##### Python

 Unfortunately, the web interface only allows you to send queries via the JavaScript SDK.

+It's suggested to use the Juypter notebook in the `backend/notebooks` directory.
+Read the respective [README](backend/notebooks/README.md) for more information.

-If you can use the Python REPL:
+Alternatively, you can use the Python REPL:

 ```bash
 from rethinkdb import r